nomilous/ipso/README.md

 ```

-It creates a capacity to stub functions on injected modules.
+It defines `.does()` on each injected module to stub with function expectations.

 ```coffee